bkb3/Brownian-motion/README.md

 Unlike everwhere in the internet, I've used random numbers using a normal distribution for both x and y coordinates of the particle which are successively sumed with other points to give a path.
 I tried interpolating among the points but the results were not so impressive as this one.

-I was planning to do something like this since ages but just got the time, so here you go!
-I will be coming up with more good stuffs like these.

 # SCREENSHOT
   - ![image](http://i.imgur.com/oLi5zC0.png)